Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Nonbacktracking centralities in the child network

 \subsection{Real-world mother network}

 Many real-world networks, particularly social networks, tend to have a multitude of short loops, violating our assumption of non-intersecting branches emanating from the child network.
 Simulation results indicate that Eq. (\ref{eq3.100}) still works well, and even the results derived for uncorrelated random networks, Eqs. (\ref{eq32.40}) and (\ref{eq32.50}) provide decent approximations (see Fig. \ref{fig:ER_in_real}).
-A small ($n=50$) ER network is inserted into the \textit{Gnutella p2p} network \cite{network_source} by merging $n_c=5$ random nodes of the child network with random mother network nodes, and the sum of NBCs of the child network is compared with our predictions.
+As an example, a small ($n=50$) ER network is inserted into the \textit{Gnutella p2p} network \cite{network_source} by merging $n_c=5$ random nodes of the child network with random mother network nodes, and the sum of NBCs of the child network is compared with our predictions.
+(An ER network was, again, chosen only for convenience.)